bigloosegoose/Catover/README.md

 ## Usage

 This extension will take effect automatically on all the pages.
 You will need to disable or delete it to turn the extension off.

-This extension is made on manifest version 2 so it will lose functionality on Chrome soon but not Firefox.
+*Note:* This extension is made on manifest version 2 so it will lose functionality on Chrome soon but not Firefox.